wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 callback triggered when an alert changes state.
 When the state change occurs, Wavefront makes an HTTP POST request to the URL configured for the webhook that contains data passed as a JSON payload.

 This section describes how to create and configure webhooks and webhook payloads.
-You can use webhook templates, functions, and variables to construct virtually any type of payload.
+You can use webhook templates, variables, and functions to construct virtually any type of payload.

 To integrate alerts with Slack, PagerDuty, HipChat, or VictorOps, follow the instructions in the [in-product integrations](integrations.html).
+Wavefront provides webhook templates for each of these systems.

 <div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view webhooks, you must have [Alert Management permission](permissions_overview.html) to manage webhooks.
 If you do not have permission, the UI menu selections, buttons, and links you use to perform management tasks are not visible.</div>